Data Governance: Why It’s the Key to Effective Analytics in 2021

 Data Republic offers a simple explanation of the differences, “Data management is the implementation of architectures, tools, and processes to achieve stated data governance objectives.”

 Without a data governance strategy, you won’t have any data standards for data management to implement.
 On the other side, if you don’t have data management, implementing your data standards will be very difficult.

-If you want proper data management, you need to have a clearly defined data governance strategy.
+If you want proper customer data management, you need to have a clearly defined data governance strategy.